-- 3.7-mile section of the Rock Creek Park multi-use trail from Broad Branch Road to P Street, NW;
+- A 3.7-mile section of the Rock Creek Park multi-use trail from Broad Branch Road to P Street NW;

-- 4,300-foot (0.8 mile) section of the Piney Branch Parkway trail from Beach Drive to Arkansas Avenue, NW;
+- 4,300-foot (0.8 miles) section of the Piney Branch Parkway trail from Beach Drive to Arkansas Avenue NW;

-- 1,929-foot (0.4 mile) section of the Rose Park trail from P Street, NW to M Street, NW; a 363-foot ramp connecting the Rose Park trail to P Street, NW; and
+- 1,929-foot (0.4 miles) section of the Rose Park trail from P Street, NW to M Street, NW; a 363-foot ramp connecting the Rose Park trail to P Street, NW; and

-- 1,247-foot section (0.2 mile) of social trail from Broad Branch Road to Peirce Mill (referred to as the Peirce Mill trail spur).
+- 1,247-foot section (0.2 miles) of the social trail from Broad Branch Road to Peirce Mill (referred to as the Peirce Mill trail spur).

 The proposed action includes resurfacing, trail widening where environmentally feasible, modifications to the trail alignments and road crossings, directional and interpretive signage, and connections to and from the trails to other pedestrian and bicycle facilities.
 In accordance with the project objectives established to meet the project purpose and need, two action alternatives for the rehabilitation of the Rock Creek Park multi-use trail were developed.
 In addition to the action alternatives, two options for the visitor-made social trail from Broad Branch Road to Peirce Mill, and three options for the Rose Park trail were analyzed as part of the EA.
 The work being proposed for the Peirce Mill trail spur and the Rose Park trail options are included in the EA for the Rock Creek Park Multi-Use Trail Rehabilitation project to improve surrounding communities’ access and connectivity to the Rock Creek multi-use trail: however, the implementation of any of these options would not affect the implementation of the work proposed for the Rock Creek Park multi-use trail.
 Based on public comments and environmental analysis, DDOT in conjunction with FHWA and NPS identified the following Preferred Alternative and associated preferred option for the Rock Creek Park Multi-Use Trail Rehabilitation project: